CryptozombiesHQ/cryptozombie-lessons/3/05-timeunits.md

       }
 ---

-We'll talk more about function modifiers in a minute.
-But first we need to add a couple features to our zombies.

-In a later lesson, we're going to introduce a battle system.
-So we're going to need some extra features on our zombies:
+`level` is pretty explanatory.
+Later when we introduce a battle system, zombies who win more battles can level up over time and get access to more features.

-1. Let's add a "cooldown period", an amount of time a zombie has to wait before it's allowed to feed / attack again.
-Otherwise the zombie could attack and multiply 1000 times per day, which isn't very fair.
+`readyTime` requires a bit more explanation.
+The goal is to add a "cooldown period", an amount of time a zombie has to wait after feeding or attacking before it's allowed to feed / attack again.
+Without this, the zombie could attack and multiply 1000 times per day, which would make the game too easy.

-2. Let's also give our zombies a level — this way zombies who win more battles can level up over time.

-In order to implement these features, we're going to have to make some changes to our zombie `struct`.
-But first let's talk about a couple more features of Solidity.
+In order to keep track of how much time the zombie has to wait until it can attack again, we can use Solidity's time units.

 ## Time units

 Solidity provides some native units for dealing with time.

-The variable `now` refers to the current unix timestamp.
-(The number of seconds since unix epoch, January 1st 1970.
-This is a date-time standard used across many programming languages).
+The variable `now` will return the current unix timestamp (the number of seconds that have passed since January 1st 1970).
 The unix time as I write this is `1515527488`.

+>Note: Unix time is traditionally stored in a 32-bit number.
+This will lead to the "Year 2038" problem, when unix timestamps will overflow...
+So if we'd rather have our DApp be usable in 20 years at the expense of costing our users more gas, we would use a 64-bit number here.

 Solidity also contains the time units `seconds`, `minutes`, `hours`, `days`, `weeks` and `years`.
 These will convert to a `uint` of the number of seconds in that length of time.
 So `1 minute` is `60`, `1 hour` is `3600` (60 seconds x 60 minutes), `1 day` is `86400` (24 hours x 60 minutes x 60 seconds), etc.